waterbycounty

 What's happening with rivers in Bibb County right now?

-Bibb County's primary USGS streamgage on the CAHABA RIVER is currently reading 435 cubic feet per second — 28% of the long-term mean of 1,580.59 cfs.
+Bibb County's primary USGS streamgage on the CAHABA RIVER has a pipeline snapshot of 435 cubic feet per second — 28% of the long-term mean of 1,580.59 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Bibb County water compare to the Alabama average?